-Auditor-General Report on Financial Performance 2 020/21 5.
+Auditor-General Report on Financial Performance 2020/21 5.
 Annual financial statements, performance and annual reports Timely preparation of the Annual Financial Statement process plan.
 The financial statements submitted for auditing were not prepared in Monthly Audit Steering Committee meetings to monitor all material respects in accordance with the requirements of section implementation of the audit action plans on issues raised by the 122(1) of the MFMA.
 Auditor General and Internal Material misstatements of property, plant and equipment, cash flow Audit. statements, contingent assets, contingent liabilities, commitments and statement of comparison of budget and actual amounts identified by the auditors in the submitted financial statement were subsequently corrected and the supporting records were provided subsequently, resulting in the financial statements receiving an unqualified audit opinion 2.
-Asset management Preparation of accurate and An adequate management, accounting and information system which accounts for assets was complete financial statement that are not in place, as required by section supported and evidenced by 63(2)(a) of the MFMA reliable information 3.
-Procurement and contract management Some of Regular review of bids to before the goods and services of a transaction value above advertisement to monitor R200000 were procured without inviting compliance and ensure that all I takininking manning or a state or legislative requirements are met worse) T6.1.1
+Asset management Preparation of accurate and An adequate management, accounting and information system which accounts for assets was are not in place, as required by section 63(2)(a) of the MFMA supported and evidenced by reliable information compliance and ensure that all legislative requirements are met advertisement to monitor